cofin/starlite-barebones-template/CONTRIBUTING.md

 1. Fork the upstream repository and clone the fork locally.
 2. Install [poetry](https://python-poetry.org/), and install the project's dependencies with `poetry install`.
-3. Install [pre-commit](https://pre-commit.com/) and install the hooks by running `pre-commit install` in the repository's hook.
+3. Install [pre-commit](https://pre-commit.com/) and install the hooks by running `pre-commit install --install-hooks --all` in the repository's hook.
 4. Make your changes.
 Commits should follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
 5. Create a pull request to the main repository with an explanation of your changes.
 Include the issue number if